FrankPfattheicher/stonehenge3/docs/GettingStarted.md

-# Getting Started with stonehenge
+# Getting Started with stonehenge3

 ## Create new Console Project
 **VisualStudio 2017 / 2019**